amit-jain/CarND-Advanced-Lane-Lines/README.md

 * LaneTracker.py class has methods for finding lane line centroids, curvature and visualization of images
 * video.py code to open and save videos passing each frame thought the processing pipeline
 * writeup_report.md report summarizing the results
-* output_images directory containing the output from each stage of the pipeline on test images and couple of challenge video images

 ###Camera Calibration